pandas-dev/pandas-governance/governance.md

 may decide to remove that
 person from the Team.
-Decisions about admittance or removal of Team members should be made by the Team as a whole, as long as there are no objections from active team members.
+Decisions about admittance or removal of Team members should be made by the Team as a whole, as long as there are no objections from active Team members.

 Each Team will maintain its own private mailing list if the Team deems it to be necessary.
 There will also be a mailing list consisting of all Stewards